If you have been diagnosed with heart failure, you can reduce your risk of further episodes by making simple lifestyle changes.

-In ventricular fibrillation, the heart rhythm is so abnormal that the heart no longer contracts, but 'quivers' instead.
+In VF, the heart rhythm is so abnormal that the heart no longer contracts, but 'quivers' instead.
 This results in death, unless an electrical shock is given to the heart to restart it.

-If the ICD detects ventricular fibrillation, it will defibrillate the heart immediately.
+If the ICD detects VT, it will defibrillate the heart immediately.

-As with pacemakers, ICDs are implanted in hospital, usually under local anaesthetic and complications are rare.
-Like pacemakers, you will need to avoid things that can interfere with the way in which the ICD works, such as airport security systems.
+As with pacemakers, ICDs are implanted in hospital, usually under local anaesthetic.
+Like pacemakers, you will need to avoid things that can interfere with the way the ICD works, such as airport security systems.

-Devices that combine cardiac resynchronisation and the ICD function are implanted into patients needing both: two separate devices are not necessary.
-Such a device is usually called a CRT-D.
+Devices that combine cardiac resynchronisation and the ICD function are implanted into patients who need both.
+Two separate devices are not necessary.
+These combination devices are usually called CRT-Ds.

 Heart valve surgery

-If the valves of your heart are damaged or diseased then your doctor may suggest valve surgery.
-There are two types of valve surgery: valve replacement and valve repair.
+If the valves of your heart are damaged or diseased, your doctor may suggest valve surgery.
+There are two types of valve surgery - valve replacement and valve repair.

-The type of surgery you have depends on what is wrong with the valve and how serious the problem is.
+The type of surgery you have will depend on what is wrong with the valve and how serious the problem is.
 Your doctor will discuss it with you.

-Some people have such severe heart failure that treatment with medicines or surgery does not help and they may need to have their diseased heart replaced with a healthy one from a donor.
+However, some people have such severe heart failure that treatment with medicines or surgery does not help, and they may need to have their diseased heart replaced with a healthy one from a donor.

-It is a big decision to make.
-Heart transplants are complex surgical operations with risks.
-They have dramatically improved the survival rates and quality of life among people with severe heart failure but there is a shortage of hearts for transplantation and people may have to wait years for a suitable organ to become available because the donor heart must closely match their own.
+Having a heart transplant is a major decision.
+It is a complex surgical operation with risks.
+There is also a shortage of hearts for transplantation and some people have to wait years for a suitable heart closely matching their own.

 Read more about heart transplants.
 You can also find out more about other types of surgical heart treatments on the British Heart Foundation website.